-The actual number of partners involved in projects is 137 for all the three SOs concerned, with different typology of subjects such as Regions, University, Research Centers, Agencies of development etc out of 23 are private bodies coming mainly from Croatia.
+The actual number of partners involved in projects is 288 for all the four SOs concerned, with different typology of subjects such as Regions, University, Research Centers, Agencies of development, etc. It is interesting to notice that Croatia has the highest concentration of partners in absolute terms, both at NUTS2 and NUTS3 level, while Southern Italy has the lowest number of subjects/partners, especially at NUTS3 level.
+Looking at the partners' typology, it is also significant to notice that public bodies represent the majority of the participants: only 61 out of 288 are private bodies, coming mainly from Italy.

-Figure 7 - SOs 1.1, 2.1. and 3.2 - Territorial distribution of project partners (NUTS3)
+Figure 10 - All SOs - Territorial distribution of project partners (NUTS3)

-It is interesting to stress that out of a total of 137 partners, 14.5% joined more than one project (a total of 20 subjects/partners).
+It is interesting to stress that out of a total of 288 partners, 33% joined more than one project (a total of 95 subjects/partners).

-The following Table presents the details of the partners participating in more than one project divided by objective (1.1., 2.1. and 3.2).
+The following tables presents the details of the partners participating in more than one project divided by SOs.